 1. When is it a crime to prescribe drugs excessively?

-Business and Professions Code 725 BPC is the California statute that makes it a crime for a “person” to engage in:
+Business and Professions Code 725 BPC is the California statute that makes it a crime for anyone who can legally prescribe a drug to engage in:

 “repeated acts of clearly excessive prescribing or administering of drugs.”1

-The determination as to whether a person is prescribed an “excessive” amount of drugs is determined by customary practices and the reasonable standard of care.2
+The determination as to whether you prescribed an “excessive” amount of drugs is determined by customary practices and the reasonable standard of care.2

 2. Are there defenses to Business & Professions Code 725?